 The Trust Board are aware of their responsibility to ensure that there is the appropriate level of security protection procedures are in place in order to safeguard systems, staff and learners and that there is the need to review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+The Trust Board will ensure that appropriate action is taken to meet the cyber security standards for schools and colleges to improve the resilience to cyber attacks.

-Cyber security standards for schools and colleges Cyber Security Training for School staff
+Cyber security standards for schools and colleges

+Cyber Security Training for School staff

+NEN

 The Trust Board are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Technical Guidance on the Public Sector Equality Duty), and local multi-agency safeguarding arrangements.
-Further guidance is found in Keeping Children Safe in Education 2024 & Equality Act 2010-Advice for schools
+Further guidance is found in Keeping Children Safe in Education 2025 & Equality Act 2010-Advice for schools

 The Trust Board facilitate a whole school approach to safeguarding involving everyone in school, ensuring that safeguarding is at the forefront and underpins all relevant aspects of process and policy development.
 These systems, processes and policies operate with the best interests of our children at the heart of what we do.
 The Trust Board is confident that each school has a Designated Safeguarding Lead (DSL) who takes lead responsibility for safeguarding and child protection (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).
-This is explicit in their job description, and they ensure that the DSL understands their responsibility in leading safeguarding across the school.
 They also ensure that the DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
-See Annex C Keeping Children Safe in Education 2023.
+See Annex C Keeping Children Safe in Education 2025

-The Trust Board is confident that there is a Deputy Designated Safeguarding Lead(s) (DDSL), who is trained to ideally the same level as the DSL, but at least to level 2.
+The Trust Board is confident that there is a Deputy Designated Safeguarding Lead(s)(DDSL), who is trained to ideally the same level as the DSL, but at least to level 2.